 It is a big step for children to take responsibility for self-infusing.
-Learning to self-infuse doesn’t need to be scary and most children between the ages of 9 to 15 years are ready to take on this role.
+Learning to self-infuse doesn’t need to be scary and most children 9-15 years are ready to take on this role.
 Once ready to learn to self-infuse, a child will need to know some safety precautions and how to keep factor supplies organized.

 This section of Next Step provides important information on:

 - What kids need to know to self-infuse

 - Staying organized